Young People

 Confirmation at Trinity Lime Rock

-Most years the young people stage a Christmas Pageant, usually on the third Sunday of Advent.
+Most years the young people stage a Christmas Pageant, usually on the third or fourth Sunday of Advent.
 These vary in scale from year to year — and there have been years when there was no pageant at all — but we always make an effort to stage one, remembering that the first Christmas Pageant at Trinity was held all the way back in 1942!

 Christmas Pageant